Transportation Network Company Drivers’ Rights To Workers’ Compensation

 What is a Transportation Network Company (TNC)?

-A transportation network company (TNC), often referred to as a rideshare company, acts as a digital intermediary between passengers and drivers of vehicles for hire.
+A transportation network company (TNC), often called a rideshare company, acts as a digital intermediary between passengers and drivers of vehicles for hire.
 TNCs, such as Uber and Lyft, use a smartphone app to connect passengers with drivers who use their personal vehicles to provide transportation services.
-The TNC then takes a percentage of each fare as a commission for providing the platform that connects passengers and drivers.
+The TNC then takes a percentage of each fare as a commission to provide the platform that connects passengers and drivers.

 Starting Jan.
 1, 2023, TNCs must provide workers’ compensation coverage for their drivers during dispatch and passenger platform time.
-If a driver is injured during this time, they have the right to file an L&I injury claim.
+If a driver is injured during this time, they can file an L&I injury claim.
 This coverage applies to

 • Passenger service drivers (Uber and Lyft)